RaghvendraSinghChandel/RaghvendraSinghChandel/README.md

 - 👋 Hi, I’m @RaghvendraSinghChandel
-- 👀 I’m interested in data anylatics and full stack development
+- 👀 I’m interested in data anaylatics and full stack development
-- 🌱 I’m currently learning tenor flow and django
+- 🌱 I’m currently learning TensorFlow and django
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...